cascadiacollections/citibike/README.md

     the module will support params.

     If you discover supported parameters please post an issue or fork the code so that they can be implemented.

+## Examples

+  Demos of the citibike module are located in: [./examples](https://github.com/KevinTCoughlin/citibike/tree/master/examples)

 ## API Documentation